RhyVis/GTNH-BabyHappy/README.md

 * Elemental Duplicator (GTPP): Increase max parallel to 32 per voltage, speed +200%.
 * Quantum Storage Cell (AE2): Increase Quantum Storage Cell to storage 63 types of item.

-If some of the modifications are not disired, just remove it from `"mixins": []` in the file "mixins.gtbh.json".
+If some of the modifications are not desired, just remove it from `"mixins": []` in the file "mixins.gtbh.json".